-- 1. Only firms certified as DBEs, MSBEs, or SBEs before they are proposed for participation in the M-P Program are eligible to participate in the federal portion of the M-P Program. - 2.
+- 1. Only firms certified as DBEs before they are proposed for participation in the M-P Program are eligible to participate in the federal portion of the M-P Program.
+The Protégé being proposed for participation must be a certified DBE firm. - 2.
 If a DBE Protégé's subcontract is larger than all of its previous or current contracts, the Mentor is only awarded DBE credit for the amount equal to the Protégé's otherwise largest contract. - 3.
 The Mentor-Protégé relationship is based on a written Protégé Development Plan, which sets forth the objectives of the Mentor and Protégé, the length of the relationship, and the resources to be provided The Protégé Development Plan will be submitted to the District OCR for review and approval. - 4.
 DBEs participating in the M-P Program must continue to be independent business entities, as defined by the certification standards of the DBE Program.